philipp-spiess/use-substate/README.md

 }
 ```

 In opposite to [react-redux][], this library only requires a `mapState` function.
 It is meant to call the `dispatch` function with the action directly.
-Advanced concepts like
+Advanced concepts like `connectAdvanced` or `mapDispatchToProps` are deliberately not supported.

 ## Requirements